jessemonroy650/easy-sensors/SlideDeck2.md

 Date: 2016-05-02<br>
 Last Update: 2016-05-03

-Ghustavo: make less abstract, more relatable
+- Ghustavo: make less abstract, more relatable
+- ME: reduce number of resistive sensors, put master list at end
+- ME: may be drop close up
+- ME: merge formula and table

 1. Quick Videos
 2. What is IoT?